augustusnaz/laravel-google-merchant-api/README.md

 OrderApi::sandbox()->testCreate();
 ```

-to use a set example.
+to use a preset example.

-Implement sandbox actions:
+Implemented sandbox actions:

 | Function       | Sandbox Action   |
 | -------------- | ---------------- |